lncRNAAddict/ChromNetworkMotif/README.md

 ## Running `run_smooth.py`

-### Input Genotype File format
+### Input Network File format

-The First row is the header.
-Each row represents a unique marker.
+There is no header in the file.
+Each row in the file represents an undirected edge in the network.

-The genotype file MUST have the following columns:
+The network file MUST have the following 3 columns.
+Two consecutive columns must be separated by single space.

-- Column 1: Chromosome name.
-- Column 2: Genomic Position of the marker in the chromosome.
-For each chromosome,column 2 MUST already be sorted in ascending order.
+- Column 1: Node 1 in the edge.
+Must be integer.
-- Column 3: Identification id of the marker location.
-- Column 4: Reference allele in the reference genome if known or can be left blank cell.
+- Column 2: Node 2 in the edge.
+Must be integer.
-- Column 5: Alternate allele if known or blank cell.
-- Column 6 and beyond: Genotype code for the individuals in the marker location.
-Four codes can be used. `A`: Reference parent homozygous, `B`: Alternatte parent homozygous, `H`: heterozygous, `U`: missing data.
+- Column 3: edge weight.
+Since `ChromNetworkMotif` only handles undirected and unweighted networks, the third column is always set to `1`.

 A screeshot of a portion of an example input file is shown below